shalewagner/git_iSante/patchArchives/patchesREADME.txt

 	Smartcard integration and updates to fingerprinting

 13.2.4
 	Replication patch so sites replicate directly to PaP consolidated server

-14.2.1
-	Corrects the print function for the lab form – when you click on the "print order" button, you are redirected to a new page with the list of lab tests for the current order.

-15.1
-	[Patch file 15.1.tar.gz] implements 15.1.
-After running the tar file, execute the following :

-	sh support/upgrade-database.sh
-	cd support/
-	php setTargets.php